throughputer/grafword-sso-starter-web-app/README.md

     - **Leave the rest as it is.**

 5. **Launch the Instance:**
     - Click on `Launch instance`.
     - If you see `Success`, that means you successfully created an instance!

 6. **View Instance Details:**
     - Scroll down and click `View all instances`.
 Refresh the page if you don't see your new instance.
     - Wait until the **Instance State** shows `running` and the **Status Checks** indicate `2/2 checks passed`.
 Refresh page as needed.
     - Select the instance to view your `Public_IPv4_DNS`.
 Which will be used to connect to your ec2.
     - *`Public_IPv4_DNS` might change upon restarting the instance.*
+ - This [YouTube tutorial](https://www.youtube.com/watch?v=0Gz-PUnEUF0) provide a more detailed walkthrough to create an EC2 instance.

 ## Step 2: Email your redirect URI/URIs